codereader/DarkRadiant_WinDeps/readme.txt

 The winbuild folder contains all the sources needed to build the Win32/Win64 dependency binaries.

-There is a solution file for VC++ 2012 and another for VC++ 2013 called msvc2012/darkradiant_windeps.sln and msvc2013/darkradiant_windeps.sln, respectively.
+There is a solution file for VC++ 2015:

-	Visual Studio 2013: msvc2013/darkradiant_windeps.sln
-	Visual Studio 2012: msvc2012/darkradiant_windeps.sln
+	Visual Studio 2015: msvc2015/darkradiant_windeps.sln

 The solutions work best when the winbuild folder is checked out as subfolder to the trunk/darkradiant working copy, next to your w32deps/w64deps directories, as indicated on the wiki: